 Before you decide which grill is right for you, there are several factors you need to consider.
 First, you need to decide which fuel-type is best for you.
 You should also think about which style of grill you want.
 Once you've made up your mind, you can narrow down your options based on the best features and overall design.
 Here are some guidelines to help get you started.

 Grill fuel types

-Most gas grills use liquid propane gas from a tank hooked up to the grill.
-If you have a tank in your backyard to fuel your kitchen range, you can have your grill connected to it, so you won’t ever run out of gas.
-There are also models available that can access the natural gas line to your home.
+Most gas grills will be hooked up to a tank of liquid propane gas.
+If you already use a tank to fuel your kitchen range, then that can also be connected to your grill, meaning you would never run out of gas!
+Some models can also be connected to the natural gas line in your home.

 Don’t be wowed by BTUs.
 While they tell you how much gas the grill uses, and in theory should tell you how powerful it is, more BTUs doesn’t necessarily mean higher heat or better cooking.

 Charcoal: These grills require effort to light, control, and clean up.
 But hands down, they give the smokiest flavor.
 Charcoal grills may use standard briquettes or the more expensive hardwood lump charcoal, but both types have their advantages.